rag0nn/spiral_yolo_data_laboratory/README.md

       <p><b>Test Folder</b></p>
       <p>---data: It is where test datas.
 3 data type for the use.
 They are 'video','frames' and 'images'.
 You can choose for your data type</p>
       <p>---apply.py: Scripts for the test processes.
 You can start with create_data() function</p>
+      <p>---GUI.py: You can do transactions with GUI.
+Just run with python</p>
 </details>
 <div>
       <summary>LICENSE</summary>